chef-boneyard/chef-web-docs-2016/includes_install/includes_install_server_ha_drbd_establish_failover.rst

    Synchronization is complete hen the ``ds:`` section reads ``UpToDate/UpToDate``.

 #.
-When synchronization is complete, run the following command on the primary backend machine:
+When synchronization is complete, run the following command on the primary backend server:

    .. code-block:: bash